Cosmic-Entity/ProjetS9/README.md

 1. Choose an existing pretrained ESRGAN model such as `RRDB_ESRGAN_x4.pth`.
 1. Modify the configuration file  `options/train/train_esrgan.json`
 1. Run command: `python train.py -opt options/train/train_esrgan.json` or in google colab : `%run /content/drive/.../BasicSR-lite/codes/train.py -opt /content/drive/.../BasicSR-lite/codes/options/train/train_template.yml`

+### What I did

+1. First I tested the pretrained ESRGAN model on a huge number of images to identity which type of images show the least satisfactory results.
+I noticed that the model really struggled with human faces.
+2. I ran lots of object classification tests on images before and after Super Resolution using the ESRGAN model in order to figure out the impact of Super Resolution on classification.
+3. I tried to train the ESRGAN model with human faces to improve the model's efficienty on images including those features.
+I prepared a dataset of croped images of NBA player Lebron James.
+I interrupted the training process after more than 2h.